Plymouth: Governance

+Administrative history

-The first record of the existence of a settlement at Plymouth was in the Domesday Book in 1086 as Sudtone, Saxon for south farm, located at the present-day Barbican.
+The first record of the existence of a settlement at Plymouth was in the Domesday Book in 1086 as Sudtone (Sutton), Saxon for south farm, located at the present-day Barbican.
 From Saxon times, it was in the hundred of Roborough.
+Sutton became a market town in 1254 and a borough in 1439, when it was formally renamed Plymouth.

-In 1254 it gained status as a town and in 1439, became the first town in England to be granted a Charter by Parliament.
-Between 1439 and 1934, Plymouth had a Mayor.
-In 1914 the county boroughs of Plymouth and Devonport, and the urban district of East Stonehouse merged to form a single county borough of Plymouth.
+Plymouth was reformed to become a municipal borough in 1836, governed by a corporate body officially called the "mayor, aldermen and burgesses of the borough of Plymouth", but generally known as the corporation or town council.
+When elected county councils were established in 1889, both Plymouth and neighbouring Devonport were considered large enough to provide their own county-level services and so they were made county boroughs, independent from Devon County Council.
+In 1914 the county boroughs of Plymouth and Devonport and the adjoining urban district of East Stonehouse were merged to form a single county borough of Plymouth.
 Collectively they were referred to as "The Three Towns".

-In 1919, Nancy Astor was elected the first-ever female member of parliament to take office in the British Houses of Parliament for the constituency of Plymouth Sutton.
-Taking over office from her husband Waldorf Astor, Lady Astor was a vibrantly active campaigner for her resident constituents.
 Plymouth was granted city status on 18 October 1928.
-The city's first Lord Mayor was appointed in 1935 and its boundaries further expanded in 1967 to include the town of Plympton and the parish of Plymstock.
+Between 1439 and 1935, Plymouth had a mayor.
+In 1935 the city was given the right to appoint a Lord Mayor.
+The city's boundaries further expanded in 1967 to include the town of Plympton and the parish of Plymstock.

-In 1945, Plymouth-born Michael Foot was elected Labour MP for the war-torn constituency of Plymouth Devonport which he represented until 1955.
-After serving as Secretary of State for Education and being responsible for the 1974 Health and Safety at Work Act, went on to become the leader of the Labour Party (1980–1983).

 The 1971 Local Government White Paper proposed abolishing county boroughs, which would have left Plymouth, a town of 250,000 people, being administered from a council based at the smaller Exeter, on the other side of the county.
 This led to Plymouth lobbying for the creation of a Tamarside county, to include Plymouth, Torpoint, Saltash, and the rural hinterland.
 The campaign was not successful, and Plymouth ceased to be a county borough on 1 April 1974 with responsibility for education, social services, highways and libraries transferred to Devon County Council.
-All powers returned when the city become a unitary authority on 1 April 1998 under recommendations of the Banham Commission.
+All powers returned when the city became a unitary authority on 1 April 1998 under recommendations of the Banham Commission.